 - 1. The comprehensive examination should be completed, including the oral defense. - 2.
-Submit the D-3 form (Doctoral Comprehensive Examination Results) to the Graduate Student Services office within 14 days of exam completion.
+Submit the D-3 form (Doctoral Comprehensive Examination Results) to the DGS within 14 days of exam completion. - 3.
+The dissertation proposal should be written and approved by your committee.